winterfreddy/Global-Window/README.md

 ## Future Features

 In later versions of the app, we would like to add:
-  - An option to filter by favorites
+  - an option to filter by favorites
   - a profile page for each user, displaying photos they have uploaded and favorited
   - more robust and flexible search functionality, such as the option to search by popularity or multiple tags at once